gabrieleherr/brainf/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Rules for future team handling

+Users can sign up by logging in with either github or google.

+- Only teams can participate in the contest
+- When a user initially logs in, they have the option of creating a team
+- When a team is created, the creator automatically becomes a member, and a team passcode is created
+- Any outside member can join this team with this team name/passcode combination
+- Any team member can modify the team name and passcode
+- A user can only ever be a member of 1 team
+- Users always have the option of joining a new team, but that will remove them from any current team they are on

 ## Learn More